Know Your Resources, Know Your Rights

 Know Your Rights as a Worker

-The NYS Department of Labor is committed to protecting and promoting workers' safety & health, wages, and working conditions by providing education, consultation and enforcement services.
-Visit here for more information.
+The New York State Department of Labor is committed to protecting and promoting workers' safety & health, wages, and working conditions by providing education, consultation and enforcement services.
+Click here for more information from the New York State Department of Labor.

 Know Your Rights as a Farmworker

 The Division of Immigrant Policies and Affairs within the New York State Department of Labor conducts outreach with immigrant communities and monitors compliance with labor laws by farms and farmers in the state.
-For more information, visit the NYS Department of Labor Division of Compliance and Education or call 1-877-466-9757.
+For more information, visit the New York State Department of Labor's Division of Compliance and Education or call 1-877-466-9757.

 Find Consumer Protection Information